Rocky Mountain Elk g

 • A wide-angle lens will help you fit the majestic mountains into your frame.

-• Bring a telephoto lens and monopod for wildlife photography to help stabilize your camera.
+• Bring a telephoto lens and a monopod for wildlife photography to help stabilize your camera.

 • Pack plenty of extra batteries and memory cards, as you’ll likely take many photos.